Names from Sanskrit tradition

 Sanskrit

-92From Sanskrit meaning 'peaceful' or 'calm', also associated with the concept of spiritual tranquility in Hindu philosophy
+92From Sanskrit meaning 'illusion' or 'magic', also associated with the Hindu goddess of illusion in Vedic tradition

 - Neel